plone/volto/docs/source/recipes/creating-project.md

 # Creating a new Volto project

-For using Volto for a project (i.e. use Volto as a library), You should use Volto's project generator `@plone/generator-volto`.
+For using Volto for a project (i.e. use Volto as a library), you should use Volto's project generator `@plone/generator-volto`.
 It's a boilerplate generator based in Yeoman that will provide you with the basic files and folder structure to bootstrap a Volto site.
 In addition to bootstrapping standalone Volto projects, it can also bootstrap Volto addons.

 1. Open a terminal and execute:

-    ```shell
+    ```bash
     npm install -g yo @plone/generator-volto
+    # this will install the latest stable release
     yo @plone/volto
+    # or you can install latest Volto, including any unstable (alpha) release
+    yo @plone/volto --canary
+    # or you can install a Volto with a specific released version:
+    yo @plone/volto --volto=15.0.0
+    # and you can even pass a custom Github repo + branch to be used
+    yo @plone/volto --volto=plone/volto#16.0.0
+    # you can bootstrap with addons
+    yo @plone/volto --addon=volto-form-block
     ```

 2. Answer to the prompted questions and provide the name of the new app (folder) to be created.
 For the sake of this documentation, provide `myvoltoproject` as project name then.